 Your guides will greet you in Colonia de Sacramento following a ferry transfer from Buenos Aires, then it’s off to the Historic Quarter.
 Meet our local historian who leads us through the narrow cobblestoned streets and recounts how this World Heritage Site kept changing hands from crown to crown.
-We’ll make our way towards the Portón de Campo to enjoy a light lunch by the city’s gate and drawbridge before our first ride towards Anchorena Park.
-Take in panoramic views of the broad Uruguayan countryside and pedal along quiet country roads.
+We’ll make our way towards the Portón de Campo to enjoy a light lunch by the city’s gate and drawbridge, followed by a bike fitting and safety briefing.
+Our first ride heads towards Anchorena Park, and we’ll enjoy panoramic views of the broad Uruguayan countryside as we pedal our mountain bikes along quiet country roads.
 This afternoon, transfer by van to the hotel and spend the rest of your day relaxing by the pool or exploring the beautiful grounds.
 Dinner is served at the hotel’s restaurant as the brilliant sun sets over the Río de la Plata.

 Meals: Lunch / Dinner

 Accomplished: 20 miles / 31 km, elevation gain: 430 feet / 131 meters

 Accommodation: Carmelo Resort & Spa